CS

 Who Should Buy Which?

-Buy the Denza D9 if: You want the lower entry price, prioritise performance, value a longer warranty, or prefer Denza's approach to design and ownership experience.
+Buy the Denza D9 if: You want the lower entry price, prioritise performance, need more boot space, value a longer warranty, or prefer Denza's approach to design and ownership experience.

 Buy the BMW i4 if: You or prefer BMW's approach to design and ownership experience.